Sugeepixie/Mushroom-Analysis/README.md

 ## Summary:
 Did our questions get answered?
+We were able to rank the importance of the mushroom features in our Random Forest Classifier model, which helped us answer our first two questions:

+1) Which features are most indicative of a poisonous mushroom?

+2) Which features of mushrooms are most palatable?

 3) Which habitat contains the highest percentage of edible mushrooms?

  Woods has the highest count of edible mushrooms.

 ![Habitat_Class](https://user-images.githubusercontent.com/76926148/212822542-6ace6a67-69c7-49f5-b1d7-465fad2e3fdd.PNG)

+4) What populations contain the most edible and most poisonous mushrooms?

 ## Resources:
 https://www.kaggle.com/datasets/uciml/mushroom-classification